Yeah, I realize that I probably sound like a total nerd but I do love my checklists and Jira templates.

 Our Jira Checklist allows you to make checklist templates for these kinds of recurring tasks.
 Decide which tickets you’d want to come with a pre-generated checklist, set it up once, and every following ticket that’s related to the process – like every new onboarding ticket for example – will come with this checklist from the get-go.

-How to set up a template with the Smart Checklist
+How to set up Jira templates with the Smart Checklist?

 There are two primary ways you can create a checklist template with the Smart Checklist add-on: